 Your guide will explain about the wildlife and point out the gorgeous plant life along the way.
 You’ll find ferns, lianas, vines and of course many majestic trees.
 The short walk ends at a stunning clearing home to a trickle of a natural stream.
 A great spot for a well earned tea/coffee and slice of cake, before heading back across the river.
 Add this on to a river cruise for the ultimate Kuranda rainforest experience.

 Tropically beautiful, don’t miss a cruise or walk through the world’s most ancient rainforest – top of the list of things in Kuranda to do!
-Full details and pre booking here.
+Full details and tickets can be found here.

 Check Out Barron Falls And Barron Gorge National Park